Part of Kazakhstan’s famous Golden Triangle, the time-worn Charyn Canyon is deeply engraved in the dusty soil of the Kazakh steppe.

 I personally visited Charyn Canyon early in November and was blessed with excellent circumstances during my visit, as well as the luxury to have this amazing place completely to myself.

-Given that Charyn Canyon is around 3 hour’s drive away from Almaty, it is best to depart from Almaty early in the morning, with the goal to arrive at the national park before noon.
+Given that Charyn Canyon is around 3-hour drive away from Almaty, it is best to depart from Almaty early in the morning, with the goal of arriving at the national park before noon.

 Also, since Charyn Canyon is deemed one of Kazakhstan’s most famous landmarks, it becomes pretty busy during the weekends, especially throughout the local holidays.